seattlechildrenshospital/sch-short-url/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. -->

 # SCH URL Shortener
-This app will create a shortened URL using S3 redirect features.
+This app will create a shortened URL using API Gateway with DynamoDB integration features.

 For more information about the url shortener read the following blogs:
 1. [Private URL Shortener](https://aws.amazon.com/blogs/compute/build-a-serverless-private-url-shortener/)